 We worked hard to increase our income.

 By increasing our income and cutting back on our spending, we were able to increase the amount we put toward debt every month.
-We did this month after month!
+We did this month-after-month and saw amazing results – our debt balance was dropping rapidly!

 The Debt Snowball Method